Call us: 1800 666 437

 The raw materials used to manufacture tiles are non-toxic, so the water that runs off a tiled roof is potable, however, other factors including atmospheric fallout needs to be considered and the inclusion of a ‘first flush diverter system’ is recommended.

 All Monier roof tiles manufactured over the past decade come with a 50 Year structural performance guarantee that the tiles will not warp, become porous, corrode or be affected by salt or frost.
 Additionally Monier Terracotta roof tiles also come with a 50 Year colour guarantee.
 See more on our Warranties here.

 Roof tiles can be layed at a minimum roof pitch of 15 degrees; however, consideration needs to be given to the rafter length, wind speed, terrain category and the tiles profile.
-Further information can be found in our Resources section.
+Further information can be found in our Professional section.

 A comprehensive list of reflectance values for all Monier roof tiles can be found by clicking this link.

 (note these all change as colours change.
 Details TBC)??????

 Sarking is a type of foil lining for your roof that is highly recommended for all roofing types including terracotta and concrete roof tiles.
 Sarking provides insulation and can reflect up to 95% of radiant heat away from the roof space on a summer’s day.
 Conversely, combined with the thermal properties of Monier’s concrete and terracotta roof tiles, sarking will also help to retain warmth during colder months, improving the overall energy efficiency of your home all year round.

 Sarking also assists in sealing dust out of your home environment, and improving fire safety.